Evaaaaaaa/Learn2Relax/README.md

 ## Credits
 ### Dataset
-The labeled data are retrieved from Elsbeth Turcan & Kathleen McKeown [Dreaddit: A Reddit Dataset for Stress Analysis in Social Media](https://arxiv.org/abs/1911.00133).
+The labeled data is retrieved from Elsbeth Turcan & Kathleen McKeown [Dreaddit: A Reddit Dataset for Stress Analysis in Social Media](https://arxiv.org/abs/1911.00133).